a77lic7ion/CLIAI/Readme.md

   - Click `Build Command Database` to run two phases:
     - CLI phase: BFS explores command hierarchy with `?`, saving into `command_tree`.
     - AI phase: queries guidance for key topics (VLANs, Interfaces, L3, System, Port-Channel).
+  - You can click `Stop Scraping` at any time to interrupt the build.
+The worker stops promptly and the UI restores the `Build Cmd DB` button.
 - Storage:
   - `cli_cache.db` (SQLite) tables:
     - `available_commands_cache`: raw bulk `?` outputs with context.